aslamshkh/Sales_Analysis_Project_Pandas/README.md

 ### Project Overview

-This project aims to demonstrate the step by step data cleaning and EDA process on Diwali Sales Dataset.
-The aim is to provide a clean data to gain the accurate answers making buisness dicisions easy.
+This project aims to demonstrate the step by step data cleaning and EDA process on Diwali Sales Dataset to uncover insights and patterns in consumer behavior during the Diwali festival.
+By analyzing sales data from various age catagories, this project seeks to identify trends that can inform future sales strategies and improve customer engagement.

 ### Data Source

-The dataset Diwali Sales Data used for the project.
-The dataset has been taken from a GitHub repositry with clients, product and sale revenue information.
+The dataset used for the project was taken from a GitHub repositry with clients, product and sale revenue information.
 It has 11251 rows and 15 columns.

 ### Data Preparation

-The raw data (CSV) file was uploaded directly to the workbench without making any changes at the innitial stage.
-All the changes were done at the later stage (cleaning).
+The raw data (CSV) file was uploaded directly to the Jupytor Notebook without making any changes to perform Data Cleaning steps later.
+It had 11251 rows and 15 columns initially, which came down to 11239 rows and 13 columns after cleaning the data.

 ## Data Cleansing